AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/security/renew-wf-saml-2-certificate.md

    >
    >If the ACS URL changes after you upload the Workfront metadata, this means that the metadata might contain an incorrect ACS URL.
 You must change it back to the one you copied in order to avoid breaking your Single Sign-On connection.
 Your updated certificate will still be correct after you do this.

-1. Go to your identity provider server and update the new certiﬁcate you downloaded from Workfront on that server, as explained in [Update SAML 2.0 metadata in your identity provider](../../../administration-and-setup/add-users/single-sign-on/update-saml-2-metadata-ip.md).
+1. Go to your identity provider server and update the new certiﬁcate you downloaded.
-1. In Workfront, on the **Single Sign-on (SSO) page**, make sure that **Admin Exemption** is selected.
+1. In Workfront, on the **Single Sign-on (SSO) page**, make sure that this option is selected: **The new Workfront certificate has already been uploaded to the Identity Provider**.

    When this ﬁeld is selected, Workfront administrators can log in to Workfront with their SSO credentials or their Workfront credentials.